Custom Car Registration in Delaware

 Steps in the Delaware Antique Registration Process

 Applying for an antique car registration will require vehicle owners to complete the procedure by visiting a local DE DMV branch.
-In order to complete an old vehicle registration procedure, drivers will be mandated to satisfy a set of requirements and to provide the needed documentation.
-The requirements for registering an antique car are generally the same as for a regular vehicle registration.
+In order to complete the procedure, drivers will be mandated to satisfy a set of requirements and to provide the needed documentation.
+The requirements for registering a vintage car are generally the same as for a regular vehicle registration.
 Therefore, vehicle owners will have to provide a similar documentation and complete the following steps:

 - Provide a certificate of title.